Tracing neurons

 To find the sample neuron:

-• Click the “Go to…” button in the Horta Control Center (described in more detail in the previous tutorial)
+- Click the “Go to location…” button in the “VIEWS” section of the Horta Control Center (described in more detail in the previous tutorial)

 We’re going to trace a small part of the bright neuron making a hairpin turn from the right edge of the screen.